AdarshPrusty7/Sudoku-Solver-EA/README.md

 # Sudoku Solving EA
- Coursework for the AI and Applications module
+ Coursework for the AI and Applications module.

  85% achieved